 Do I have any other options?

-If you are unhappy with the way your case was investigated by the credit reporting agencies, you do not have to give up.
-Instead, you can complain to the Consumer Financial Protection Bureau (CFPB) on their website (www.consumerfinance.gov).
+If you are unhappy with the way your case was investigated by the credit reporting agencies, you don’t have to give up.
+Instead, you can complain to the Consumer Financial Protection Bureau (CFPB).

 Whether you choose a free or paid version, credit monitoring is a great service.
 As soon as you detect suspicious activity, you can take action.
-The sooner you work to deal with issues in your credit report, the less damage can be done.
+The sooner you work to deal with issues in your credit report, the less the damage may be.

 Your top priority should be keeping accounts current.
-Continue to pay whatever account has the most positive information.
+Continue to pay on all your debts, especially those that have the most positive information.

 Your next priority should be keeping accounts out of collections.
 If you owe late payments, work to pay them back before the item goes into collections.
 Once these accounts are current, they will start to work positively toward your score.

-The last thing you should do is attempt to resolve debts in collections.
-Once an item is in collections, paying it off will not improve your credit score.
+The last thing you should do is attempt to resolve debts that have been in collections for a long time.
+Once an item is in collections, paying it off will not improve your credit score., but it will keep you from being sued for the debt.

 Going forward, take care to avoid taking on more debt than you can handle, and implement a strategy to pay down your debt quickly.
-Once you start making positive changes, your credit score will improve, and within a few years, you’re likely to have good credit again.
+Once you start making positive changes, your credit score should improve, and within a few years, you’re likely to have good credit and be a more desirable loan applicant.